 Rather, if the owner of the profile is building their brand, they earn some money directly or indirectly.
 The social media companies end up making huge profits, but they do not.

-Read about the Search Engines Powered by BlockChains.
+Also Read, New Search Engines Powered by Blockchain.

 Is this personal information?
 An important question is whether a proportionate amount of effort can be put into confirming the identity with the means at hand.